University College of Engineering, Nagercoil

 University College of Engineering, Nagercoil (UCEN) is a constituent college of Anna University located at Nagercoil Industrial estate, Konam, Nagercoil, Kanyakumari, Tamil Nadu 629004.
 It was established in 2009 by the Tamil Nadu Government.

+History

+On December 18, 1956, during the general discussion on the budget for 1957-58 in the Tamil Nadu Legislative Assembly, Sri T. Ganapathy, a member of the assembly, raised a demand for the establishment of an engineering college in Kanyakumari to address the educational needs of the region.
+He emphasized the importance of providing higher education opportunities in Kanyakumari and Tirunelveli districts.